- Home

 Scandinavian design has become one of the most popular modern aesthetics, and it’s a look that unites minimalism, utility, and simplicity with a cool, soothing style.
 There’s also a focus on affordability, and the bare layouts and clean arrangements contrast minimalistic and mid-century styles.

-Yet, despite the simple, functional style, the Scandi look also contains plenty of warm, personal touches.
-While colour palettes are composed of cool, neutral colours (like greys, blues, blacks, and whites), textures are toned and restful and include plenty of throws, rugs, and colourful artwork.
+Yet, despite the simple, functional style, the Scandi look also offers plenty of warm, personal touches.
+While colour palettes are composed of cool, neutral tones (like greys, blues, blacks, and whites), rooms will include plenty of throws, rugs, and colourful artwork.

 10. Mid-century modern